nf-core/readsimulator/docs/usage.md

 ## Introduction

-The pipeline curently support simulating amplicon, metagenomic, and target capture sequencing reads.
+The pipeline currently supporst simulating amplicon, metagenomic, and target capture sequencing reads.
 The different modes can be selected with `--amplicon`, `--metagenome`, or `--target_capture` respectively.

 ## Samplesheet input